JoachimSchaeffer/LAVADE/README.md

 This repository contains a demonstrator to build intuition on latent variable approaches and regression approaches in general.

+The LAVADE Software contains processed data that was published with [1].
+The full LFP Dataset used in this software is available at https://data.matr.io/1/projects/5c48dd2bc625d700019f3204.

 The app was written in MATLAB_R2021a by using the MATLAB app designer toolbox.
 If you want an installable version that does not require a MATLAB license, please drop me a message.